johanthoren/opsview-rs/README.md

 This project is currently in development and is subject to change at any time.
 It is not yet complete.

-## Affiliation with ITRS Group

-This project is not affiliated with [ITRS Group](https://www.itrsgroup.com).
-Please direct any questions or bug reports to [the GitHub page of the project](https://github.com/johanthoren/opsview-rs) and not to ITRS Group Support.

 ## Features

 - Comprehensive coverage of Opsview objects: Hosts, Service Checks, Host Groups,